jordan-clayton/CPS406-cypress/README.md

 - Subscription API to allow users to track report updates
 - User-led moderation API to allow users to flag duplicates and malicious reports
 - Client and Internal application controller APIs to interact with the system
+- Test suite implementation
+- GUI for internal City of Toronto use

 ### Roadmap

-- Test suite implementation and integration
-- GUI for internal City of Toronto use
+- Client accessible report list views and sorting.

 ## Building
 ### Dependencies: